Finsinyur/PyOptionTree/docs/About.rst

 #####

 This project is started by a group of graduate students from Singapore Management University's Master in Quantitative Finance (MQF) programme.
-This project is an experiment and a practical application of learned knowledge from the programme, and a mean to improve on our programming competencies.
+This project is an experiment and a practical application of learned knowledge from the programme, and a means to improve on our programming competencies.

 The motivation behind creating an open-source python package for the Option Tree Pricing Model is that there is generally a gap in the Python open-source libraries, as compared to the more popular Monte Carlo approach and the Finite Element Difference method, to be filled.
 In addition, there are many interesting research papers